swallowingspecialist/hugo-repo-1/site/content/products/_index.md

 ---
-title: Home Speech Therapy
+title: Speech Therapy Services
-image: /img/products-jumbotron.jpg
+image: /img/stw1.jpg
-heading: Why Speech Therapy Services at home?
+heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Speech Therapy Works is about using the latest techniques and therapies to provide best solutions for better quality of life
 intro:
   blurbs:
     - image: /img/illustrations-coffee.svg